edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

-Several of the earlier projects discussed at the start of this blog have been unpublished from BandCamp but can still be streamed/downloaded here.
+Several of the earlier projects discussed at the start of this blog have been unpublished from BandCamp but can still be streamed/downloaded on this page.
 {% end %}

 # Background